 Stepping across your opponent’s line to the ball – when, how, why?

-The ‘moving screen’ – receiving a pass safe side using the body as a moving barrier to prevent the opponent from challenging
+The ‘moving screen’ – receiving a pass safe side using the body as a moving barrier to prevent the opponent from challenging.

-blindside runs (type of runs to practice: horizontal, vertical, diagonal) when – timing
+Blindside runs (type of runs to practice: horizontal, vertical, diagonal) when – timing.

-Individual movements to draw defenders out of their defensive positions
+Individual movements to draw defenders out of their defensive positions.

-Pass & run combinations – enticing – disguise – timing – changes of speed & direction are crafty skills that when combined are very difficult to defend
+Pass & run combinations – enticing – disguise – timing – changes of speed & direction are crafty skills that when combined are very difficult to defend.

-Receiving & turning in midfield – show ‘safe side’ – shield side on keeping the ball away from the defender
+Receiving and turning in midfield – show ‘safe side’ – shield side on keeping the ball away from the defender.

-central defenders to cope with is skilful dribblers running at them, the ability to delay, quickly transition between running strides, jockey, side step, sideways running, turning hips, sprinting forward, tackling, blocking are vital tactics to be practiced regularly
+central defenders to cope with is skilful dribblers running at them, the ability to delay, quickly transition between running strides, jockey, side step, sideways running, turning hips, sprinting forward, tackling, blocking are vital tactics to be practiced regularly.

 Learning to ‘win space’ by timing your step – in front of an attacker

-Defending the 1-2 – gaining advantage in flow – jockey side on (ready for the sprint) – turn with your man (not towards the ball) – match his running using arms to disrupt his flow
+Defending the 1-2 – gaining advantage in flow – jockey side on (ready for the sprint) – turn with your man (not towards the ball) – match his running using arms to disrupt his flow.

-A way to improve a player’s ‘scanning’ skills is to educate their attention to INTERCEPTIONS
+A way to improve a player’s ‘scanning’ skills is to educate their attention to INTERCEPTIONS.

-“Holding the ball for the right amount of time”
+“Holding the ball for the right amount of time”.

-A common mistake for young players is to run at one pace without a clear change of speed to signal for the ball – teach them to prepare by moving away from the ball
+A common mistake for young players is to run at one pace without a clear change of speed to signal for the ball – teach them to prepare by moving away from the ball.

 Non-verbal communication is vital for flowing connections between teammates – it must be clear but concealed from opponents until the right moment – involving positioning – eye contact – body language – timing.